yoobie-doo/somali-syllable-and-meter/README.md

 2 1 1 1 2 1 ?
 ```

-## Diphthong Scanning
+## Probablistic Diphthong Scanning
-the program currently cannot scan diphthongs, as they can vary in length.
-The currect bandaid patch solution is to mark syllables containing a diphthong as follows:

 ```
 Enter one line: soomaali baan ahay

 ['soo', 'maa', 'li', 'baan', 'a', 'hay']
-[2, 2, 1, 2, 1, '?']
+[2, 2, 1, 2, 1, '1']

-known length:       8
-unknown syllables:  1
 ```
-**known length:** is the summed length of the long and short syllables.

-**unknown syllables:** notes the number of syllables that were unable to be determined as long or short

-_known length and unknown syllables have temporarily been disabled_
+Previously diphthongs were scanned as '?', now through an assessment of diphthong frequencies for jiifto poetry diphthongs are corrected by assessing the maximum likelihood that the given line of poetry fits known jiifto templates.
+Other genres of poetry will be assessed at a later date.

 ## Accuracy:
 On a corpus of **11609** lines of Jiifto poetry: